kaizendorks/kaizendorks.github.io/README.md

 1. Clone this repo
 1. Install all the dependencies in the Gemfile `bundle install`
 1. Preview locally with `bundle exec jekyll serve`, by default it opens on http://localhost:4000

+## Theming

+This site uses the [minimal mistakes](https://github.com/mmistakes/minimal-mistakes) Jekyll theme.

+Check their docs for instructions on how to use/configure the theme: https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/

+**TODO**: how to use the theme in github pages? https://pages.github.com/themes/